 3.3.3.1 Each boiler with free water evaporating surface shall be provided with at least two independent water level indicators with transparent faces (refer to 3.3.3.3).
-On agreement with the Register, one of these indicators need not be installed when provision is made on the boiler for the lowest water level protective devices, as well as the lowest and highest water level alarms (the transducers of protective and signalling systems shall be independent and shall have different measuring points), or for lowered or remote water level indicator of an approved type with separate measuring points.
+One of these indicators need not be installed when provision is made on the boiler for the lowest water level protective devices, as well as the lowest and highest water level alarms (the transducers of protective and signalling systems shall be independent and shall have different measuring points), or for lowered or remote water level indicator of an approved type with separate measuring points.